gabrielnegreira/scDNA_tools/README.md

 # Introduction
 This repository contains the main scripts I use for analysis of single-cell DNA data.
-It is meant for personal use but can be used by anyone interested.

 # Usage